Impacts of pesticides on our health

 - hyper and hypo thyroidism and thyroid tumours.

-Another problem is that the effect of an individual chemical can be enhanced or changed if it is combined with another substance.
-Every day we are exposed to a cocktail of chemicals and the fact is that nobody knows what effect this consistent low level exposure to such a mixture of chemicals is having on us.
-We are being experimented on.
+One of the most worrying issues related to pesticide exposure is the fact that the effects of individual chemicals can be enhanced or altered when combined with one or more other such substances.
+It is often referred to as the ‘cocktail effect’.
+Every day we are exposed to a cocktail of chemicals and the fact is that nobody knows what impact this consistent low level exposure to such a mixture of chemicals is having on us.
+Not only are the effects not understood, there is no attempt within current pesticide regulation to address the issue since our system only assesses the safety of individual chemicals.
+We are, in effect, being experimented on.